alpaker/fill-column-indicator/README.markdown

   will usually resolve such issues.

-* Fci-mode in not currently compatible with Emacs's `show-trailing-whitespace' feature (given the way the latter is implemented, such compatilibility is going to be hard to achieve).
-A workaround is to configure `whitespace-mode' to replicate the functionality of show-trailing-whitespace.
+* Fci-mode in not currently compatible with Emacs's `show-trailing-whitespace` feature (given the way the latter is implemented, such compatilibility is going to be hard to achieve).
+A workaround is to configure `whitespace-mode1 to replicate the functionality of show-trailing-whitespace.
 This can be done with the following setting:

-    (setq whitespace-style '(face trailing))
+    `(setq whitespace-style '(face trailing))`

   With this, whitespace-mode produces the same basic effect as a non-nil value of show-trailing-whitespace, and compatibility with fci-mode is not